 Black box testing involves an examination of a program’s behavior without any knowledge of its structure or design.
-This type of testing is also called functional testing, validation, verification, and acceptance testing.
+This type of testing is also known as functional testing, validation, verification, and acceptance testing.
 A functional test specifies how a user would interact with an application by detailing how data is accepted, processed, displayed, and stored.
-Functional tests are typically written from a user’s point of view, so they may be referred to as user-based tests.
+Functional tests are typically written from a user’s point of view, so they may refer to as user-based tests.
 Functional tests tend to focus on what users can do in an application rather than how it works internally.

 Recommended to Read- What Is Black Box Testing?

 This type of testing is best suited for testers who want to test every line of code in a web app, as opposed to black box testing.
 With white box testing, you can make sure that each function does what it’s supposed to do (or look for any bugs).
 This usually involves creating different scenarios or paths within an application.
 While some testers may start with black box testing (below), others may jump right into white box testing.